cerner/fhir.cerner.com/content/millennium/r4/care-provision/care-plan.md

 ## Overview

-The R4 CarePlan resource can be used to represent both care plans and care teams.
+The R4 CarePlan resource can be used to represent care plans.

 ### Care Plans